agnesoft/adev/projects/atest/README.md

 auto toBe(const V &value) -> ExpectToMatch
 ```

 Completes the expectation using the default matcher that uses `operator==` to match the values.
 Custom types can be easily supported by simply defining the `operator==` for them.
+Note that if your type will be nested in a container such as `std::vector` its `operator==` might need to be implemented as a member function rather than a standalone function for ADL (argument dependent lookup) to find it.

 Examples: